martian-lang/martian-docs/content/advanced-features/index.md

 for OpenMP.
 The `thread_envs` key specifies a list of environment variables which should be set to be equal to the job thread reservation.
 These are applied in cluster mode, and in local mode if the number of threads is constrained.
-In local mode without a constraint on mrp's total thread count, it is not used, as it's expected that the user is not sharing the machine with other users, so such a constraint on internal parallelism is just potentially idle CPU cycles.
+In local mode without a constraint on `mrp`'s total thread count, it is not used, as it's expected that the user is not sharing the machine with other users, so such a constraint on internal parallelism is just potentially idle CPU cycles.